Blendify/blender-manual/trunk/blender_docs/manual/render/eevee/render_settings/indirect_lighting.rst

 .. note::

-   Cache data display only works in the 3D Viewport and only if the viewport uses world lighting in LookDev mode or is in Render Preview mode.
+   Cache data display only works in the 3D Viewport and only if the viewport uses world lighting in Material Preview or Rendered mode.